 It’s widely known that football is a dangerous sport.
 It’s a sport with plenty of contact and hits that can cause a lot of damage to a player.
 Unfortunately, when someone is hit in the head, there are a number of potential brain injuries they can sustain.
 Most often, these involve concussions, but as more and more of these injuries occur, it can result in long-term damage that can have serious effects on the individuals.
-At Givens Givens Sparks, our team of Tampa injury lawyers knows the severity of this kind of injury.
+At Robert Sparks Attorneys, our team of Tampa injury lawyers knows the severity of this kind of injury.
 Because of this, we have provided five things to know about football-related head injuries so you can be aware of the risks.

 The Potential of CTE